 An Advent tradition in which paper ornaments with requested gifts are placed on trees around the church.
 Parishioners are invited to take one or two, purchase the requested gift, wrap it with the ornament tag tied to the outside and place it in the sanctuary.
 The gifts are distributed to a number of charities for Christmas.
 For more information, please contact Kathy Schaeperkoetter at 846-5381 or firstname.lastname@example.org.

-This is an adult folk/guitar music group that leads the singing at the 4:30 pm Mass on the 2nd & 4th Saturdays of each month.
-These talented individuals provide another dimension to our weekend liturgies.
+This is an adult folk/guitar music group that leads the singing at the 4:00pm Mass on the 2nd & 4th Saturdays of each month.
 Contact: Bob & Joyce Bennett 846.2626

 The St. Francis of Assisi Home and School committee works to support the faith development and religious growth of the students at St. Francis.
 The committee works to promote communication among the parents, teachers and administration.
 We provide parents with information to aid in education, growth and development of their children.
 Our main focus is to support St. Francis of Assisi school through hospitality, fundraising, social events and volunteer activities.